rwebaz/Governance-Lessons-Project/docs/pages/Reasonable-Accommodation.md

 ---
 title: Reasonable Accommodation
 layout: default
+excerpt: A company has a duty to help mitigate a reasonable request by an employee asking for an accommodation ...
+version: Page Template md Dtd 02-16-18
-navigation_weight: 9
+navigation_weight: 8
+categories: template
 ---
-# Reasonable Accommodation
+# {{ page.title }}

+{{ page.excerpt }}

+{% include toc.md %}

+## Duty To Help Mitigate

 The State of Massachusetts Supreme Court just ruled a "Reasonable Accommodation" for handicapped #Medmj patients is warranted.

-{% include toc-flammarion.md %}

-## Duty To Help Mitigate

 The State of Massachusetts Supreme Court just ruled a failure to provide a "Reasonable Accommodation" to a handicapped employee is a violation of the law.